 This presents challenges for the council in delivering services to a dispersed population over a large geographical area.
 To overcome some of the difficulties, the Council has utilised new technologies to communicate, using social media such as Twitter and Facebook, as well as traditional communication routes.
-There has been a huge rise in the percentage of residents making enquiries, paying bills, and accessing services online.
+There has been a huge rise in the percentage of residents making enquiries, paying bills and accessing services online.
 The Council recognises the difficulties in some parts of Northumberland which have limited or no access to the internet and is actively working to support improved access and provide alternative means of accessing services for people who are digitally excluded.
 Some groups of residents including some older people and some groups of disabled people also have less access to the internet or need additional support to be able to access services in this way.

 The council has supported a number of projects to tackle digital exclusion.
 Northumberland County Council has appointed telecommunications company BT to deliver a major scheme to boost digital connectivity in the county.
 The Council has provided funding to support the rollout of gigabit fibre internet connections to public buildings across Northumberland, improving the speed and reliability of digital connectivity to these sites.
-A total of over 900 computers and Wi-Fi routers were loaned to year 10 pupils, care leavers and children who have a social worker in Northumberland in order to support their home learning needs during the Covid lockdown.
+A total of over 900 computers and wifi routers were loaned to year 10 pupils, care leavers and children who have a social worker in Northumberland in order to support their home learning needs during the Covid lockdown.

-Key statistics
+Key statistics;

 These statistics are produced at a county level, and this can conceal significant inequalities that exist within the county.
-For example, Northumberland healthy life expectancy varies between 53 years and 81 years between our most deprived and least deprived communities
+For example, Northumberland healthy life expectancy varies between 53 years and 70 years between our most deprived and least deprived communities was 0.4%, which is 0.3% higher than the average population growth rate in Northumberland for the ten years before mid-2021 (0.2%)

-Population
+Population:

-- Northumberland is home to 316,000 people and covers an area of 5,013 km2, of which 96.7% is classed as rural. - 49.1% of the population live in rural areas compared to the North East (18.8%) and England (18.9%) - 51% of the population live in the 3% of urban land based mainly in the South East of the county - Northumberland's population growth rate between mid-2020 and mid-2021 was 0.4%, which is 0.3% higher than the average population growth rate in Northumberland for the ten years before mid-2021 (0.2%)
+- Northumberland is home to 316,000 people and covers an area of 5,013 km2, of which 96.7% is classed as rural. - 49.1% of the population live in rural areas compared to the North East (18.8%) and England (18.9%) - 51% of the population live in the 3% of urban land based mainly in the South East of the county - Northumberland's population growth rate between mid-2020 and mid-2021